Section 37.10B Tenant Harassment

 (c) Enforcement and penalties.

 (1) Rent Board.
-Violation of Section 37.10B(a)(1) – (3) is a substantial and significant decrease in services as defined in Section 37.2(g) and tenants may file a petition with the Rent Board for a reduction in rent.
+Violation of Sections 37.10B(a)(1) – (3) is a substantial and significant decrease in services as defined in Section 37.2(g) and tenants may file a petition with the Rent Board for a reduction in rent.

 (2) Criminal Penalty.
 Any person who is convicted of violating this Section shall be guilty of a misdemeanor and upon conviction shall be punished by a fine of not greater than one thousand dollars or by imprisonment in the County Jail for not more than six months, or by both such fine and imprisonment.